 Achieving work-life balance is easier with help from others

 Asking for, and receiving help, from others, gives those of us working from home, a shot in hell at balance.

 Working from home isn’t all it’s cracked up to be

 Working from home.
 Often people think of it of as the “easier” work situation.
 I often hear “you get to work when you want to,” “there’s more flexibility,” and, “you can do stuff around the house while you’re home.”
 All I do is smile, and think “are you out of your mind?”
 I’m not explaining how working from home, as someone who works for HERSELF, isn’t all people think it is.

 Granted, I’m available for school events for the kids.
 Plus, when needed, I help with my mother, without asking any boss for a day off.
-However, my work has to be done.
+However, I choose when I work.
 So, the flexibility everyone loves to tell me I’m lucky to have, really means I’m up at all hours of the night WORKING, while all those people loving my flexible work schedule, are sleeping.

 I don’t do things around the house during the official work day, which is when the kids are at school.
 Six hours of uninterrupted work time, which is less than if I was in an office.
 There’s no down time to “do things around the house.”
 Just like all of the people who work outside the home, I do laundry, housework, after the work day is over, and on weekends.

 Let me be clear, my work is never done, because I work from HOME.
 There’s no “off” switch for me.
 I’m always on-the-job.
 However, housework stuff is done during hours I’m “off the clock.”

 Achieving work-life balance